DJBarnes/django-adminlte2-pdq/docs/source/templates/forms.rst

 ======================================

-If you would like to include all field errors in the error summary so that all errors no matter what type they are show up in the error summary, set this form attribute to ``True``.
+If you would like to include all field errors in the error summary so that all errors, no matter what type they are, show up in the error summary, set this form attribute to ``True``.

 :Type: ``bool``